KeachT/weather-message-api/README.md

    npm install
    ```

-2. Start the development server and listen on port 3000 of localhost
+2. Start the server and listen on port 3000 of localhost

    ```shell
    npm run dev